This story is updated in January 2019.

 4. Tell them the demerits of anger - Let them know that they’re extremely hurtful and turn bitter when they’re angry.
 This can cost them their relationship with their loved ones.
 Tell them that it’s important for them to let go of the temper than the person.

 5. Anger management classes - Anger management classes work wonders.
 If you feel that your loved one needs a personal counsellor to help them tame their temperament, they book an appointment for them and tag along.

 The anger management self-help books are resources for assessing and identifying anger disorders.
-They come in handy as they offer guidance to tackle anger issues and step-by-step behavioural programmes.
+They come in handy as they offer guidance to tackle anger issues and step-by-step behavioral programmes.
 These books help you determine the root causes of anger and all the triggers that make you lose your calm in various situations.
 Most importantly, they teach you how to stop wounding people around you who care about you.
 These anger books offer a wide range of anger management techniques.
 Check out the list below and grab one if you need it or buy it for a friend.

 1. Anger Management For Everyone: Seven Proven Ways to Control Anger and Live a Happier Life - The authors bring their expertise and research-based understanding to everyone interested in controlling their anger.
 The book shows you how to cope with life's adversities, unfairness, and disappointments, so you can successfully put anger in its proper place and live a vital, happy, and upbeat life.
 Price: Rs 930; Buy it here